Jason5394/RSS-Weather-Feed-Display/README.md

 # RSS-Weather-Feed-Display
-A GUI to display RSS weather feed data made in Python
+A python app to display RSS weather feed data

 Displays weather information based on the corresponding weather RSS feed, which can be found at http://w1.weather.gov/xml/current_obs/, from the NOAA's National Weather Service.
 All data and img src's found in this app belong to the NOAA.